emqx/emqx-docs/en_US/messaging/mqtt-will-message.md

    mqttx sub -t 't/1' -h 'localhost' -p 1883 -v
    ```

-3. Disconnect the client specified in Step 1, then the client specified in Step 2 will receive the will message:
+3. Disconnect the client specified in step 1, then the client specified in step 2 will receive the will message:

    ```bash
    topic:  t/1